MegaJerk/Uniqlock/README.md

 Somewhere along the line (perhaps version 1.5!)
 I would also like to package this project up using Atom or some other cross-platform wrapper, that would allow for people to once again run the Uniqlock locally as a screensaver or program in a way that doesn't require any internet connectivity.

+## Known Issues!

+* Not all videos play correctly in Firefox
+* Volume slider not correctly sized in Firefox

+I have really tried to get this thing working across Chrome ***and*** Firefox, but there are some issues that make Firefox a less viable choice at the moment.
+The major issue I've found is that certain videos just won't actually *play* when using the Firefox browser.
+All signs point to the video being played, but it just shows a frozen frame despite the fact that the code says that a video is playing and progressing as normal!

+I suspect that it has something to do with how the files are encoded as it seems to consistently choke on a handful of videos, but I'm going to have to come up with a reasonable way of testing that hunch (though I do have something in mind).

+If you find any more oddities (or have suggestions on how to fix a thing), please open up a ticket or make a request!